Ragnoros/dolly-tech-task/CHANGED.md

 Changed the method for updating note to PUT rather than POST in noteServices (was looking in the wrong place for ages).
 Can now update notes

 <h3>9: BUG 2</h3>
-Stopped const updatedNote from updating creatiedAt every time by switching "new Date().toISOString()" to "notes[noteIndex].createdAt"
+Stopped const updatedNote from updating createdAt every time by switching "new Date().toISOString()" to "notes[noteIndex].createdAt"

 <h3>10: Dark Mode</h5>
 First I set darkMode: "media" in tailwind.config.js rather than class so that it would use my system settings to decide dark vs light.
 Then I implemented dark mode by adding things like "dark:text-gray-100" to the inline CSS.
 After implementation I added DarkModeToggle.tsx and changed darkMode: "media" to "class" so I could put a button on the web app that changes the theme.
 I placed the button on the navigation bar